HassanRashid/analyzing-app-store-data-sql/README.md

 - Checking whether paid apps have higher ratings than free apps

-- Determing whether paid apps have higher ratings than free apps

-- Checking if apps with more supported languages have higher ratings:
+- Checking if apps with more supported languages have higher ratings

-- Checking what genres have the lowest ratings:
+- Checking what genres have the lowest ratings

-- Checking if correlation exists between length of app description and user rating:
+- Checking if correlation exists between length of app description and user rating

-- Checking the top-rated apps for each genre:
+- Checking the top-rated apps for each genre

 ## Results & Recommendations